Commerce Exam > Commerce Notes > Economics Class 12 > Worksheet Solutions: National Income Accounting- 2

 (ii) Wages and salary in kind

-(iii) Social security schemes by employer
+(iii) Social Security schemes by employer

 (b) Operating surplus: It refers to income from property and entrepreneurship.
 It is the sum of rent, interest and profit.

-(i) Rent and Royalty- Rent is the income earned by landlord by providing the services of land, building or any sub-soil assets.
+(i) Rent and Royalty- Rent is the income earned by the landlord by providing the services of land, building or any sub-soil assets.
 It is to be noted that domestic income also includes imputed rent of self-occupied houses.
-Royalty is the income earned from intangible assets like copyright, patents, trademarks etc.
+Royalty is the income earned from intangible assets like copyrights, patents, trademarks etc.

 (iii) Profits- It is the reward given to factor input ‘entrepreneur’ for undertaking the risk and organising other factors of production.

-(c) Mixed Income- It is the income of those self-employed persons who provide all factor services of land, labour, capital in their own business so their income includes rent, interest, wages and profit which is difficult to classify individually.
+(c) Mixed Income- It is the income of those self-employed persons who provide all factor services of land, labour, and capital in their own business so their income includes rent, interest, wages and profit which is difficult to classify individually.
 So, their income is called mixed income.

-Q21: Define NFIA.
+Q10: Define NFIA.
 What are the components?

 Ans: